 Wear brightly colored clothing with long sleeves and a hat when working in the yard or hiking and camping.
 If you see a bee and it looks annoyed, scout your immediate surroundings for possible hive locations.
 If you think there could possibly be a hive nearby, leave.

 Sometimes we notice an unusually high number of bees in one area, like an eave or an attic vent.
 Assume there is a hive and take precautions before investigating.
 It is common for bees to build hives inside of homes, whether in the attic, the basement, or even in the walls.
+For tips on how to choose the best hiking clothes, see our piece to find out.

 If you locate a hive on your property, call a professional.
 It is worth the small expense and some will even remove the bees for free in order to add to their own hives.
 Death from bee stings is not common but why take the chance?